FraPagano/RT_Assignment_1/README.md

 To run one or more scripts in the simulator, use `run.py`, passing it the file names.
 Example: `python2 run.py file_name.py`

+Methods
 ----------------------

-Here's some robot's properties that I used for the assignment.
+Here's some properties of the robot's class that I used for the assignment.

 ### Motors